A photo of the NYC Skyline

 NY Larceny Lawyer

-Being charged with larceny in New York can be overwhelming because the stakes are high.
-Whether it’s petit larceny or grand larceny, a conviction can affect your future and freedom.
+Being charged with larceny in New York is scary.
+Whether it’s Petit larceny or grand larceny, a conviction concerns your future and freedom.

-When facing larceny charges, you need experienced New York criminal lawyers to ensure informed legal representation.
+To ensure informed legal representation, you need experienced New York criminal lawyers when facing larceny charges.
 As a former NY prosecutor, attorney Mehdi Essmidi knows how the prosecution builds larceny cases.
 This inside knowledge allows us to build a strong defense for your case.

 At the Law Offices of Mehdi Essmidi, we offer exceptional criminal defense for those charged with larceny in New York City and surrounding areas.
-We know every case is unique, and we carefully craft a custom defense for your case.
+We know every case is unique, and we build a custom defense for your case.
 Call us today for a free consultation.

 Larceny in New York

-Larceny, under New York Penal Law, is the taking, obtaining, or withholding of another person’s property with the intention to deprive the owner of its use.
-The gravity of larceny charges in New York depends on the property’s value.
-Let’s break down the two main types of larceny charges:
+Under New York Penal Law, larceny is the wrongful taking, obtaining, or withholding of another person’s property with the intent to deprive the owner of that property or to keep it for yourself or someone else.
+The gravity of larceny charges in New York depends on the value of the property.

 Petit Larceny

-Petit larceny, under New York Penal Law § 155.25, is the least severe type.
-It’s a Class A misdemeanor and involves property valued at $1,000 or less.
+Petit larceny, under New York Penal Law § 155.25, is the baseline larceny charge.
+It’s a Class A misdemeanor that applies when the theft doesn’t meet the criteria for any degree of grand larceny—most commonly when the property is valued at $1,000 or less and doesn’t fall into a special category.
 While it’s considered a “minor” theft crime, the consequences can involve up to 1 year in city jail and fines up to $1,000.

 Grand Larceny